AngelosGkiose/dailyflow/README.md

 - Git
 - Docker Desktop

-You do not need to manually install PostgreSQL or the Python dependencies when using Docker.
+When using Docker, you do not need to manually install PostgreSQL or the backend Python dependencies.

 ---